 Hey, hey maternity leave!
 The thing I once thought was impossible is happening with our precious baby girl.
 And we’re actually calling it “family leave” since Daniel won’t be going to preschool while I’m on maternity leave.

 This maternity leave is for him, too.
 I want to have lots of heart-to-hearts with my little one with big feelings and big questions.
 When I was about 2 months pregnant, I was explaining to him that everyone would hold the baby when the baby was born.

-Daddy would hold the baby, I would hold the baby, he would hold the baby, and the list goes on and one.
+Daddy would hold the baby, I would hold the baby, he would hold the baby, and the list goes on and on.
 His eyes lit up and he said, “Oh!
 The baby will come out and ride in the backseat of the grey car with Daniel!”
-I picked my jaw up off the floor and marveled at my little two year old.
+I picked my jaw up off the floor and marveled at my little two-year-old.
 He’s so excited to meet his baby sister.

 When I was getting ready for maternity leave, I had no idea where to start.
 I’m the best at making lists, but what really needed to go on the list?